 This time, however, I started thinking about the title in conjunction with finding an image, so the two things were swirling around in my head at the same time.
 I knew I wanted the background image (the town of Skeleton Cove) to be the same as that of the first book, as that would help to give the series a bit of branding, so bearing this in mind, I began exploring possible titles.

-My initial thoughts were along the lines of a murderous butcher (The Butcher of Bakersfield?
-Sorry, Running Man), a cutthroat haridresser (The Demon Barber of Fleet Street?
-No, someone already grabbed that one), or a pirate.
+My initial thoughts were along the lines of a murderous butcher (The Knife Man Cometh), a cutthroat hairdresser (The Demon Barber of Fleet Street), or a pirate.
 Going with the latter option, I played around with that old nugget: The Something of Something Thing.

 The Treasure of Something Thing